harshilnayi/BlockScope/Video_Tutorial.md

 | 4:05      | Scan History         | Viewing and filtering previous scans                |
 | 4:36      | Summary              | Recap and next steps                                |

-> ⚠️ *Timestamps are approximate — update these once the final video duration is confirmed.*

 ---

 ## Key Features Demonstrated